brankopoledic/Free-GPT4-WEB-API/README.md

 ## Main Libraries

 FreeGPT4-WEB-API uses the Flask and GPT4Free libraries.
 Flask is a micro web framework for Python that allows you to easily create web applications.
-GPT4Free is a library that provides an interface to the Bing's GPT-4, credits to [@xtekky's GPT4Free](https://github.com/xtekky/gpt4free).
+GPT4Free is a library that provides an interface to the Bing's GPT-4

 ## Notes